EsmailEmadEldin/FoodOrderingSystem/README.md

 - **Conceptual ERD** — Created in Lucidchart (see docs)
 - **Physical ERD** — Created in PowerDesigner (`.pdm` files in `/diagrams`)
 - **SQL Diagram** — Available in the Phase 2 report PDF

----

-## 📄 License

-This project was submitted as an academic assignment for Cairo University, Faculty of Computers and Artificial Intelligence, Database Systems-1 course.